 How to Build a Home Made Pull Up Bar

-One of the best pieces of equipment for at-home workouts that you can do with your spouse and family is a pull-up bar.
 In this post, we’re going to share how to build your own high-quality home made pull up bar .

 A pull-up bar doesn’t take up a lot of space, but the strength and conditioning benefits you will get from using this simple piece of equipment are amazing.

-One simple way to do an at-home workout with your spouse is to rotate between doing push-ups and pull-ups.
-I like to call these 20/10.
-20 push-ups and 10-pull-ups for 12 sets.
 Use different hand positions to change it up and work different parts of your upper body.
 If you don’t have the strength to do full pull-ups on your own, put your feet on a chair for assistance while you build up your back and arms.

 Working out like this allows both of you to be in the same room supporting each other while increasing your recreational intimacy.